michaelofengend/PenguinDeathMatch/sample_partition/README.txt

 which returns a vector where a list of all nodes belonging to an indexed team number.

 Todo:
-Keep generating these for medium and large graphs.
 Need to generate multiple possibilities for each k and graph, since the algorithm used to produce these assignments is not deterministic.

 Also note: part30 and onwards are unnecessary.
 The cost function for k >= 30 is so large that they do not need to be considered.